Robot: Etymology

 The word robotics, used to describe this field of study, was coined by the science fiction writer Isaac Asimov.
 Asimov created the Three Laws of Robotics which are a recurring theme in his books.
 These have since been used by many others to define laws used in fiction.
-(The three laws are pure fiction, and no technology yet created has the ability to understand or follow them, and in fact most robots serve military purposes, which run quite contrary to the first law and often the third law.
-"People think about Asimov's laws, but they were set up to point out how a simple ethical system doesn't work.
-If you read the short stories, every single one is about a failure, and they are totally impractical," said Dr. Joanna Bryson of the University of Bath.)
+The three laws are pure fiction, and no technology yet created has the ability to understand or follow them, and in fact most robots serve military purposes, which run quite contrary to the first law and often the third law.
+Dr. Joanna Bryson of the University of Bath stated that "People think about Asimov's laws, but they were set up to point out how a simple ethical system doesn't work.
+If you read the short stories, every single one is about a failure, and they are totally impractical."

 Modern robots

 Mobile robot

 Mobile robots have the capability to move around in their environment and are not fixed to one physical location.
 An example of a mobile robot that is in common use today is the automated guided vehicle or automatic guided vehicle (AGV).
 An AGV is a mobile robot that follows markers or wires in the floor, or uses vision or lasers.
 AGVs are discussed later in this article.

 Mobile robots are also found in industry, military and security environments.
 They also appear as consumer products, for entertainment or to perform certain tasks like vacuum cleaning.
 Mobile robots are the focus of a great deal of current research and almost every major university has one or more labs that focus on mobile robot research.

 Mobile robots are usually used in tightly controlled environments such as on assembly lines because they have difficulty responding to unexpected interference.
 Because of this most humans rarely encounter robots.
 However domestic robots for cleaning and maintenance are increasingly common in and around homes in developed countries.
 Robots can also be found in military applications.